OpsHubProduct/OIM-Documentation/docs/connectors/hubspot.md

 # Appendix

-## Add User to HubSpot private app
+## Add User to HubSpot private/public app

 1. Log in to HubSpot using a user account with **Super Admin** or **User & Team management** permissions.